Skip to main content

 Whitefish Credit Union does not accept or interpret wills.
 Debt Protection is available to protect loan balances or payments against death, disability, or involuntary unemployment.
 Montana small estate threshold: estates valued at $50,000 or less may qualify for simplified transfer via affidavit (MCA 72-3-1101).

-Processing timelines at Whitefish CU: POD and joint accounts processed within days of document verification; non-POD accounts vary based on probate requirements under Montana law.
-Incomplete documentation is the most common cause of delays—submitting all required documents with the initial claim helps avoid additional processing time.
+How long the process takes at Whitefish CU: POD and joint accounts processed within days of document verification; non-POD accounts vary based on probate requirements under Montana law.
+The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Whitefish CU requires several documents to process a claim, including Certified death certificate, Government-issued photo ID for claimant, and Letters Testamentary or Letters of Administration (for accounts without POD, joint ownership, or trust titling), and additional documentation depending on the account type.
 Certified copies are typically needed—photocopies are generally not accepted for death certificates or court documents.